cloud-gov/cg-site/_docs/management/leveraging-authentication.md

 During development, you may want to authenticate against a local UAA server so you can test as multiple users, skip 2-factor authentication, and view UAA logs.
-Running UAA in [Docker](https://www.docker.com) can simplify this, and you can follow an example of this in the [cloud.gov demonstrations repository](https://github.com/18F/cg-demos/blob/master/cg-identity/README.md#2-run-a-local-uaa-server-for-local-development).
+Running UAA in [Docker](https://www.docker.com) can simplify this, and you can follow an example of this in the [Cloud.gov demonstrations repository](https://github.com/18F/cg-demos/blob/master/cg-identity/README.md#2-run-a-local-uaa-server-for-local-development).

-## Demonstrating the cloud.gov identity provider
+## Demonstrating the Cloud.gov identity provider

-You can go through the process of setting up a simple application, written in Node.js, to use the cloud.gov identity provider in the [cloud.gov demonstrations repository](https://github.com/18F/cg-demos/blob/master/cg-identity/README.md#1-run-an-application-in-cloudgov-that-uses-the-identity-provider).
+You can go through the process of setting up a simple application, written in Node.js, to use the Cloud.gov identity provider in the [Cloud.gov demonstrations repository](https://github.com/18F/cg-demos/blob/master/cg-identity/README.md#1-run-an-application-in-cloudgov-that-uses-the-identity-provider).

 ## Resources